 - Justification and motivations e.g. is it part of a larger research project, do you have any personal or community motivations, what is your expertise and that of your team members?

 This is a story about the practical aspects of your research, please avoid duplicating what is in textbooks, tell your story.
 It is a unique story or journey starting with how you identified the problem, what you did to research it and ending with how you disseminated findings to the community that you researched about.
 First person narrative is allowed, though this should be limited.
 Should be no more than 3 standard paragraphs.
 Unlike a research report, in journal manuscripts, subheadings are not recommended for the methodology although about 3 subheadings might improve structure of the methodology section.
 Ethics should not be superficial – include how you obtained local consent from local, community or traditional leaders.
 Was your research application reviewed by a university ethics committee or other committee, please name the committee and provide review number if available.
 The ASWNet has an ethics committee that you could use, indicate in your report if you received ethical advice from them.
 Tell us how you obtained community feedback on your results, and what the feedback was.
 More importantly, tell us how you reported the results in ways that are accessible, including language and publications accessible at community level.
 In Africa, we are interested in the role that the community play in reviewing your work not just peer and editorial review.
 It is unethical to not make results of our research available to communities concerned or involved.
+More information about ethics in the African Research Ethics and Malpractice Statement (AREMS) and The San Code of Research Ethics (San Code).
+If you do not have access to an ethics application, you can use the African Independent Ethics Committee (AIEC).

 At times, authors are submitting an article based solely on a review of literature.
 This is possible.
 In your methodology, tell us how you did the review, where you got the papers to review, inclusion/exclusion criteria, the list of papers you included etc. The rest of the manuscript will be similar to a field research paper/report.